lbroudoux/spring-boot-keycloak-authz/README.md

 Sample AngularJS / Spring Boot app using Keycloak Authorization services.

-Fex months ago, I've played with [Authorization services in Keycloak](https://www.keycloak.org/docs/3.4/authorization_services/index.html)
+Few months ago, I've played with [Authorization services in Keycloak](https://www.keycloak.org/docs/3.4/authorization_services/index.html)
-(was using the 3.4.0.Final) and I’d like to share  some feedbacks and thoughts about using it on my Spring Boot application.
+(was using the 4.0.0.Final) and I’d like to share  some feedbacks and thoughts about using it on my Spring Boot application.
 Disclaimer: I’m not a security guru and may have misunderstood some concepts.

 The goal of this repository is to light up some parts that seems a little weird to me.
 And eventually work onto a better